-Valerie Starbuck, MHS Board Secretary, was born and raised in Keene, graduated from Keene State College with a BS in Education and later received an MBA from Rivier University in Nashua.
+Valerie Starbuck, Board Treasurer, was born and raised in Keene, graduated from Keene State College with a BS in Education and later received an MBA from Rivier University in Nashua.
 After teaching for a few years, Val joined Lockheed Martin in Nashua as a Human Resource professional.
 She was promoted to manager of Employee Relations, then manager of Employment and retired after 19 years with the company.
 She and her husband, Jon, moved to Spofford in 1996 where Val has become very active in local activities.
 She serves as food and federal funding coordinator for Joan’s Food Pantry, Trail Adopter for the Chesterfield Conservation Commission, and Exotic Weed Watch Coordinator for the Spofford Lake Association.
 She also served as a member of the Chesterfield Planning Board for 8 years, President for the Spofford Lake Association Board, and Finance Director for her church.
 Val has always loved animals, and as a child, was known for bringing home injured or stray animals and caring for them until she found forever homes.
 Val and her family have supported MHS for many years through adoptions and donations, and now, Val has taken this opportunity to share her talents with MHS as a member of the board.
 Val also serves on several committees and still volunteers at MHS, with her husband, in a variety of other ways.
 She believes strongly in the mission of MHS and greatly appreciates the staff for their dedicated efforts on behalf of all the animals and humans whose lives they touch.
 Val feels that her and Jon’s lives have been tremendously enriched throughout the years by their many relationships with adopted pets, both cats and dogs.
-They are very happy to share their home with two MHS alumni dogs, Ziggy and Bella and are grateful for the wonderful training programs at MHS that have aided in the adoption experience.
+They are very happy to share their home with MHS alumni dogs and are grateful for the wonderful training programs at MHS that have aided in the adoption experience.

+Mary Dziedzinski has been a resident of Rindge NH for over 15 years.
+Raised in Lowell, MA Mary received a Master’s Degree in Social Work from Boston University.
+Mary has spent 25 + years working in the non-profit genre and is currently the Clinical Director in the Worcester office of Jewish Family and Children’s Service.
+Mary also works per diem on a Geri-Psych unit conducting assessments and family meetings.
+Mary worked 10 years as an Elder Protective Services caseworker and is well trained in Crisis Intervention.
+Mary has assisted her colleagues over the years in understanding the connection between animals and their clients and the importance of ensuring the well being of the pets in the home as part of the assessments.
+Mary has an understanding of psycho-social issues which can create challenges for people in caring for their pets.
 Mary has years of experience in Community Outreach and Program Development.
 She has been passionate about animal welfare since she was a young person.
 Mary has adopted 6 dogs over the years from MHS and has volunteered in multiple capacities over the past 4 years.
 Mary volunteers at the shelter and has also been an active member on multiple committees.
 Mary has focused on assisting in fundraising efforts through her work with the Annual Walk for Animals Committee.
 Mary is a strong, energetic and positive advocate for animals, MHS staff and volunteers and the relationships with the community and its members.
 Mary wholeheartedly believes in the MHS mission and feels honored to be a part of that mission/purpose in any way possible.
-Mary currently shares her home with her husband, 3 MHS alumni dogs Jazz, Frankie & Bella and a 4th dog Sammy.
+Mary currently shares her home with her husband, 3 MHS alumni dogs Frankie, Bella & Zeus and another dog - Sammy.

 Lifetime Vice Presidents